-And yet, there’s ample evidence that only the children of heavy drinkers (11+ drinks per week) are at increased risk for long-term negative outcomes.
-The data below come from a 2010 study that followed newborns until age 14 to figure out how many of them displayed behavioral problems based on their mothers’ drinking habits.
-The trend shows that, until about age 5, there was no meaningful difference between children of teetotalers and those of even moderate drinkers.
-From that point onward, behavioral problems across groups decline uniformly.
+For example, a 2013 study of nearly 7,000 ten-year-olds showed no evidence of adverse effects among the kids whose mothers drank moderately (seven or fewer drinks a week) while pregnant.
+Another study, published in 2010, followed newborns until age fourteen to see how many displayed behavioral problems based on their mothers’ drinking habits.
+As it turned out, until about age five, there was no meaningful difference between the children of teetotalers and those of even moderate drinkers.
+From that point onward, behavioral problems across groups declined uniformly.

 How Do You Study the Impact of Drinking Wine While Pregnant?
 Poorly.

 There are a handful of other studies out there that could convince an expecting mom that it’s okay to pop the cork — so long as it’s only once in a while.
 But here’s the thing: Studies like these have flaws, and depending on how they are designed and analyzed, they don’t always paint an accurate picture of risks.